syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 ![.NET MAUI ComboBox completed event](Images/UICustomization/CompletedEvent.png)

-N> `Completed` event is not supported in Android platform.
+N> The `Completed` event is not supported in the Android platform.

 ## DropDownClosed Event